Skip to content

 This is the section the glossy version buries, and it is the most important one.
 The strategy is legal, but it has teeth, and a missed requirement can cost far more than it saved.

-- Failing the residency test.
+• Failing the residency test.
 Claim Panama residency but spend 200 days in the US and a tax authority can challenge your status and demand back taxes.
 Track your days obsessively (day-counting apps exist) and stay below the thresholds in high-tax countries.
-Getting this wrong can cost $50K–$200K in legal fees and back taxes if audited.
+Getting this wrong is expensive — commonly estimated at $50K–$200K in legal fees and back taxes if audited, though the real exposure is unbounded and depends entirely on the sums and years involved, and can include penalties and interest on top.

-- The citizenship trap (US citizens).
-The US taxes citizens on worldwide income regardless of where they live, so residency abroad alone does not help — you would have to renounce, which is irreversible and carries a $2,350 fee.
+• The citizenship trap (US citizens).
+The US taxes citizens on worldwide income regardless of where they live, so residency abroad does not move you into a territorial system — though it does open the foreign earned income exclusion ($132,900 for 2026) and foreign tax credits, which for many earners is the whole realistic benefit.
+Escaping citizenship-based taxation entirely requires renouncing, which is irreversible.
+Fee correction: the widely-repeated $2,350 figure is out of date — the State Department reduced the fee for administrative processing of a Certificate of Loss of Nationality from $2,350 back to $450, effective 13 April 2026.
 Never renounce without already holding or being able to obtain a second citizenship; statelessness is a catastrophe.

 Which jurisdictions are best for each flag?